-Halve each croissant lengthwise and spread the Nutella on thickly on one side and very lightly on the other side.
+Halve each croissant lengthwise and spread the Nutella on thickly on one half and very lightly on the other half.
 Sprinkle lightly with a tiny amount of salt and sandwich together.

 Slice into 2 inch triangles and place carefully into your baking dish, you want them to be as tightly packed as possible.